littleosbook/littleosbook/getting_to_c.md

     } __attribute__((packed));
 ~~~

-Note that `__attribute__((packed))` is not part of the C standard, therefore it
+Note that `__attribute__((packed))` is not part of the C standard - it might
-might not work with all C compilers.
+not work with all C compilers.

 ## Compiling C Code
-When compiling the C code for the OS, a lot of flags to GCC are used.
-This is
+When compiling the C code for the OS, a lot of flags to GCC need to be used.
-because the C code should _not_ assume the presence of a standard
+This is because the C code should _not_ assume the presence of a standard
 library, since there is no standard library available for our OS.
-For
+For more
-more information about the flags, see the GCC manual.
+information about the flags, see the GCC manual.

-The flags used for compiling the C code are described below:
+The flags used for compiling the C code are:

 ~~~
     -m32 -nostdlib -nostdinc -fno-builtin -fno-stack-protector -nostartfiles
     -nodefaultlibs
 ~~~

-As always when writing C programs, we recommend turning on all warnings and
+As always when writing C programs we recommend turning on all warnings and
 treat warnings as errors:

 ~~~